Yankee Stadium Food: Restaurants, Burgers, Milkshakes, + Other Tips

 Healthier Choices of Yankee Stadium Food?
 Yes, Vegetarian, Gluten Free, or Just Produce.

 Having a celiac-afflicted wife, I need to be aware of these things, so here we go:

 There is a Gluten-Free NY Grill in the Great Hall, with Nathan’s dogs or Premio sausages on Udi’s gluten-free buns.
-Mighty Quinn, Bareburger, and the Rotisserie also have GF choices and are good spots for celiacs at Yankee Stadium.
-Redbridge Beer is sold here, and you can get Kozy Shack pudding at Highlanders.
+Mighty Quinn also have GF choices and is a good spot for celiacs at Yankee Stadium.
+Redbridge Beer is sold here, and last I checked you can get Kozy Shack pudding at Highlanders.

 Finally, I figure this bit belongs in the healthier section: due to a New York City ordinance, food stands are required to post calorie counts for each item sold there.
 You’ll probably be surprised at some of them; the popcorn, pretzels, and pan-fried tofu are through the roof, while the Lobel’s sandwich and garlic fries aren’t scary at all.
 If you’re watching your figure to fit in the bleachers without cheek rubbing, look around a little bit.

 All At Ballpark Prices Of Course.
 Can I Bring My Own?